-Such comments involve a hefty dose of spin, of course.
-Most open source advocates are equally, if not more, vociferous as Stallman when it comes to opposing software patents.
-Still, the underlying logic of Stallman's argumentthat open source advocates emphasize the utilitarian advantages of free software over the political advantagesremains uncontested.
+This position is controversial within the community: open source advocates emphasize the utilitarian advantages of free software over the political advantages.
 Rather than stress the political significance of free software programs, open source advocates have chosen to stress the engineering integrity of the hacker development model.
-Citing the power of peer review, the open source argument paints programs such as GNU/Linux or FreeBSD as better built, better inspected and, by extension, more trushworthy to the average user.
+Citing the power of peer review, the open source argument paints programs such as GNU/Linux or FreeBSD as better built, better inspected and, by extension, more trustworthy to the average user.

 That's not to say the term "open source" doesn't have its political implications.
 For open source advocates, the term open source serves two purposes.
 First, it eliminates the confusion associated with the word "free," a word many businesses interpret as meaning "zero cost."
 Second, it allows companies to examine the free software phenomenon on a technological, rather than ethical, basis.
-Eric Raymond, cofounder of the Open Source Initiative and one of the leading hackers to endorse the term, effectively summed up the frustration of following Stallman down the political path in a 1999 essay, titled " Shut Up and Show Them the Code":
+Eric Raymond, cofounder of the Open Source Initiative and one of the leading hackers to endorse the term, explained his refusal to follow Stallman's political path in a 1999 essay, titled "Shut Up and Show Them the Code":